 Not only will it allow you to connect with your customers on a personal level, but it will also bring you more sales and build loyalty to your brand.

 “Forget those little barbells, girls, just walk with two chunks of wood on your feet.
-This is par for the upside down and bizarre times.”
+This is par for the upside-down and bizarre times.”

-Do you feel her personality?
+Do you feel the author’s personality?
 I do.